 This course is a continuation of FRE 211.
 Emphasis is placed on the continuing study of authentic and representative literary and cultural texts.
 Upon completion, students should be able to communicate spontaneously and accurately with increasing complexity and sophistication.
-This course has been approved for transfer under the CAA as a general education course in Humanities/ Fine Arts.
+This course has been approved for transfer under the CAA as a general education course requirement in Humanities/Fine Arts.
+This course has been approved for transfer under the ICAA as a general education course requirement in Humanities/Fine Arts.